-Mature, brown, necrotic lesions on young wheat plant showing black fruiting bodies (pycnidia) wheat stubbles, initiate epidemics in the winter and early spring.
+Mature, brown, necrotic lesions on young wheat plant showing black fruiting bodies (pycnidia)

 Pseudothecia release windborne, sexually produced, ascospores.
 Pycnidia release, asexually produced, pycnidiospores.
 Pycnidiospores are rain-splashed from infected lower leaves.
 Pycnidiospores are usually responsible for the spread of the epidemic throughout the spring and summer.
 Physical spread of these pycnidiospores can also occur without rainfall, particularly when leaves 3 and 4 overlap the upper leaves as they emerge.

 Once a spore has landed on a new leaf, it can take 12 hours for the spore to germinate.
 Infection of the new leaf usually takes place within 24 hours of the spore landing, provided conditions are damp.
 Symptoms appear after a 14-28-day latent period.
 The optimum temperature for Z. tritici is 15-20°C. Latent period reduces as temperatures get closer to this range.

-Importance Septoria tritici blotch is the most important and damaging foliar disease on winter wheat in the UK.
+Septoria tritici blotch is the most important and damaging foliar disease on winter wheat in the UK.
 The pathogen reduces green leaf area for photosynthesis.
 It causes significant yield loss every year.
 It also affects grain quality.
 Losses of 50% may occur in severely affected crops.
 Unusually dry weather throughout May and June may reduce losses, but heavy dews can still allow infection.
 Higher rainfall areas, in the South and West, are most at risk.

 Septoria tritici blotch life cycle

 Sharp eyespot

-Pathogen

 Ceratobasidium cereale (Rhizoctonia cerealis)

-Crops affected

-Wheat Barley Oats Rye Triticale

-Hosts

 The disease affects wheat, barley, oats, rye and triticale.

-Symptoms

 Symptoms occur as sharply defined lesions on the outer leaf sheaths.
 Young lesions have a clear, dark margin and, frequently, the epidermis within the lesion is shredded.
 Multiple lesions can be found up the stem, up to 30 cm away from the stem base.
 Later in the season, lesions on the stem have a pale cream centre with a dark brown. sharply defined edge.
 Sharp eyespot lesions are often superficial, distinguishing it from eyespot where lesions may penetrate one or two leaf sheaths.
-Severe sharp evespot can cause white heads or lodging.
+Severe sharp eyespot can cause white heads or lodging.

-Life cycle

 The fungus overwinters primarily as mycelium on infected stubble, with volunteers and some grass weeds also acting as sources of inoculum.
 The fungus can produce sclerotia, which may act as overwintering structures.
 Infection may occur at any time during the growing season, but the disease favours temperatures of around 9°C, early sowing and acidic, dry, sandy soils.

-Distinct sharp eyespot lesions with sharply defined edges Importance Although common in the UK, average annual yield losses are probably less than 0.5%.
+Distinct sharp eyespot lesions with sharply defined edges

+Although common in the UK, average annual yield losses are probably less than 0.5%.
 However, losses may be significant in individual crops, particularly if the disease is present with take-all.
 Early infection, encouraged by cool autumn or spring temperatures, is associated with more severe disease.
 Severe sharp eyespot may reduce yield by up to 25%, but this is unusual.

 Sharp eyespot life cycle

 Snow mould (pink snow mould)

-Pathogen

 Monographella nivalis (Microdochium nivale)

-Crops affected

-Wheat Barley Oats Rye Triticale

-------- -------- ------ ----- -----------

-Hosts

 Snow mould is mainly a disease of winter barley, although other winter cereals are also occasionally affected.

-Symptoms

 Symptoms typically appear after snow melts in the spring.
 Infected plants often have an extensive covering of white mycelium, which spreads on overlapping leaves and causes a matting of leaf tissue.
 Later, as spores are produced on the mycelial mats, the affected patches assume a pink colouration.
 The fungus often infects the oldest leaves directly from the soil but can go on to affect the whole plant, resulting in patches of dead plants.
 Despite this, in good growing conditions surviving plants can recover.